mistral2e/Piggott_APSM_monitoring/README.md

-# Monitoring of the Piggott Wind Turbine Generator (APSM)
+# Monitoring of the Piggott APSM Wind Turbine Generator

 Generator failures of the Piggott Wind Turbine can be detected by applying electrical signature analysis (ESA).
 In my Master thesis I deployed ESA to detect [rotor deviation](./RotorDeviation.md), which is a typical generator failure when the wheel bearing screw becomes loose.
 The Full text of the Master Thesis is available on TU Vienna Library's website: [Link](